Futures Trading Basics

 Because small price moves are applied to the full contract value, a relatively small upfront margin can control a large notional exposure.
 This is why futures are considered highly leveraged.
 Leverage amplifies both gains and losses.

 If the market moves against you and your account falls below the maintenance margin, you will receive a margin call and must deposit additional funds or reduce your position.
+If you do not, your broker may close positions to bring your account back into compliance.

 Hedgers vs. speculators